 In our highly visual culture, where we are often bombarded with fast and complex images on screens, the direct simplicity of a little puppet beckoning us in to the world of an orally told story can be surprisingly effective.
 Suddenly, we lean in closer.
 It’s enough to arouse our curiosity, whilst leaving us open to imagine the rest for ourselves.

-The rest of the Saturday will be spent getting to know our puppets and bringing them to life with a view to incorporating them in simple ways in the stories that we tell.
-As we will discover together, there is plenty of fun to be had in exploring how a puppet can interact with the story, the teller, and with the audience!
+Saturday afternoon will be spent getting to know our puppets and bringing them to life with a view to incorporating them in simple ways in the stories that we tell.
+As we will discover together, there is plenty of fun to be had in exploring how a puppet can interact with the story, the teller, and with the audience.

 You will come away with some basic puppetry skills, a unique hand crafted puppet of your own, and lots of ideas and suggestions on how to incorporate puppetry in to your own story work and play in the future.

 Participants are invited to bring a short traditional story that they would like to tell with the aid of a puppet to be used as a starting point.
 Alternatively, you are welcome to come with no story in mind at all and just see what emerges when you start making!